 We will use Atom code editor but any IDE or HTML/CSS/JavaScript Code editor will be fine.
-Many students use Sublime Text but NEVER USE Dreamweaver.
+Many students use Sublime Text.

 ASSIGNMENTS

 This class follows a project-driven approach and is built on four major projects that demonstrate the skills taught in the class.